OctopusDeploy/blog/blog/2019-12/containerize-a-real-world-web-app/index.md

 ---
-title: "Beyond Hello World: Containerizing a real-world web application"
+title: "Beyond Hello World: Containerize a real-world web application"
 description: This post demonstrates how to containerize a real-world .NET Core web application with web services and databases.
 author: shawn.sesna@octopus.com
 visibility: public